When it’s trash left by those who attended your race, it sucks even more.

-It will take some time and manpower to make sure this happens.
-But if you arm your volunteers with trash bags, you can make quick work of it.
+It will take some time and manpower to make sure this happens, but if you arm your volunteers with enough trash bags, you can make quick work of it.

 This includes those areas that spectators like to go to on the course.
 You know the place, the one where everyone bites it?
 Yeah, that one!

-Spectators will go out of their way to see a crash, or watch racers come across water (water crossings are always good for crashes too).
+Spectators will go out of their way to see a crash or watch racers come across the water (water crossings are always good for crashes too).